sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-1.md

 - Try to run trimmomatic (you can use different parameters).
 - How many files did trimmomatic generated?
 What do they contain?
 - How many reads have been filtered out?
-- Check the quality of the filtered reads, did the quality improved?
+- Check the quality of the filtered reads, did the quality improve?